Samantha Braden is the daughter of patrollers Karen and Tim. She spent Sunday mornings in Youth Ski Patrol classes while her parents worked a shift.

 Todd Boss (Richmond) said his son, Grant, came away with better overall understanding of safety on the mountain.
 “He worked with the equipment, saw some real-life emergencies in progress, and helped create awareness on the mountain by handing out safety-related stickers.”

-When we asked Grant Boss his opinion he said, “It was really fun, we learned cool and interesting stuff, and I got to help out other skiers.”
+“It was really fun, we learned cool and interesting stuff, and I got to help out other skiers,” said Grant Boss of his experience.

-As youth ski patrol classes involve learning in both the classroom setting and out on the slopes, there are opportunities for instructors to point out risk factors, obstacles, and examples of the safety code.
+Youth Ski Patrol classes involve learning in both the classroom setting and out on the slopes.
+This creates opportunities for instructors to point out risk factors, obstacles, and examples of the safety code.

 Real-Life Skills Beyond the Slopes

-Many Wintergreen Youth Ski Patrol alumni become adult ski patrollers and some become interested in careers in medicine and emergency services..
-This program is a stepping stone for kids interested in outdoor adventure or medical fields, giving them early exposure to high-stakes decision-making and critical thinking.
+Many Wintergreen Youth Ski Patrol alumni become adult ski patrollers.
+Some become interested in careers in medicine and emergency services..
+This program is a stepping stone for kids interested in outdoor adventure or medical fields.
+It gives them early exposure to high-stakes decision-making and critical thinking.
 Former youth patrollers often speak of the confidence they gained and the thrill of a supportive, close-knit community on the mountain.

-Braden was crossing the road to board the school bus when her classmate tripped and injured his knee.
+Samantha Braden (Charlottesville) is the daughter of patrollers Karen and Tim.
+She spent Sunday mornings in Youth Ski Patrol classes while her parents worked a shift.
+Then, one day as she was crossing the road to board the school bus, her classmate tripped and injured his knee.
 “The bus driver didn’t know what to do, and I was able to jump in and help!”
 When Braden asked for the medical kit and saw there was no gauze to help with the bleeding, she recalled the improvisation skills she’d learned.
 “I was able to unfold the cravat and use it just like we were taught in YSP.
 You have to work with what you have, and I was able to help stop the bleeding until he could get to the school nurse.”

 A Community and Lifelong Friendships